Dupin FAQ

 While a user's ultimate goal using Dupin may be to delete unwanted tracks and files, Dupin does perform other duplicate management tasks.
 During initial development it made more intuitive sense under most circumstances to indicate Keepers with a checkmark.
 For example, if you are filtering Dupe Groups to determine only Oldest Added AAC tracks in order to copy them to a new iTunes playlist, it is sensible that the Keeper is checkmarked.
 On the other hand, it does seem counter-intuitive to Purge un-checkmarked tracks.
 However, Dupin v1.2 added a Preference setting to toggle the Keeper designation as either checkmarked or un-checkmarked, whichever configuration makes more sense to you during a particular task.

-Why are you no longer developing Dupin for Tiger and Leopard?
+Why are you no longer developing Dupin for Snow Leopard or Lion?

 1.)
-Dupin v2.0.5 works fine for these operating systems and is readily available.
+Dupin v2.7.4 works fine for these operating systems and is readily available.
 2.)
-Improvements that I was able to make for the Snow Leopard incarnation of Dupin simply cannot be replicated under earlier systems.
+Improvements that I was able to make for the current incarnation of Dupin simply cannot be replicated under earlier systems.
 3.)
-Developing a single app to cover three operating systems and two processor platforms and making it work great for everybody is not fair to the majority of users who want modern features without compromise (nevermind the support issues).
+Developing a single app to cover many operating systems and making it work great for everybody is not fair to the majority of users who want modern features without compromise (nevermind the support issues).
 Thanks for understanding.

 Problems?